 Once you’ve answered every question, you’ll arrive at a clock face with your sleep hours highlighted in orange.
 Just tap and drag the sleep and wake times to change your sleep schedule, or tap the Options button to tweak your initial Bedtime settings.

-As the days and nights go by, Bedtime will do its best to track how much sleep you’re actually getting.
+As the days and nights go by, iPhone Bedtime will do its best to track how much sleep you’re actually getting.
 If your iPhone is sitting still on a bedside table, Bedtime will assume you’re getting some shuteye, while an iPhone-connected wristband or similar sleep tracker will give you an even better idea of whether you’re getting enough restful sleep.